jdx/mise/docs/dev-tools/backends/aqua.md

 ### Using `version_filter` instead of `version_prefix`

-This is a weird one that doesn't causes weird issues in mise.
+This is a weird one that causes weird issues in mise.
 In general in mise we like versions like `1.2.3` with no decoration like `v1.2.3` or `cli-v1.2.3`.
 This consistency not only makes `mise.toml` cleaner but, it also helps make things like `mise up` function right because it's able to parse it as semver without dealing with a bunch of edge-cases.